you-zhou/notes/dev.md

         return self.title
 ```

-Increment a number, if a slugified field already exists.
+* Increment a number, if a slugified field already exists.
+* Override the default `save()` method to ensure `self.slug` is always unique (with a integer appendix if necessary).
 ```python
 from django.db import models
 from django.utils.text import slugify